 Each of our officers is an employee of our Manager or an affiliate of our Manager.
-Our officers are compensated by our Manager and do not receive any cash compensation directly from us.
-Our Manager is not able to segregate and identify any portion of the compensation that it awards to our officers as relating solely to service performed for us, because the services performed by our officers are not performed exclusively for us.
-Please refer to the section entitled "Certain Relationships and Related Transactions-Transactions with Related Persons-Management Agreement with Fortress" for a description of the terms of the Management Agreement.
+Our officers are compensated by our Manager (or the applicable affiliate) and do not receive any compensation directly from us.
+We do not reimburse our Manager or any of its affiliates for the compensation of any of our officers and do not make any decisions regarding the compensation of our officers.
+For a description of our Manager's compensation, please refer to the section entitled "Certain Relationships and Related Transactions-Management Agreement and Other Incentive Allocation with Fortress."